arvigeus/AZ-204/Questions/Managed Identities.md

 ---

-Question: You are the administrator of an Azure SQL database that is set up to allow Azure AD-based access.
-You want your developers to connect to this database using Microsoft SQL Server Management Studio (SSMS) using their on-premises Active Directory credentials without frequent (minimizing) login prompts.
+Question: You are the administrator of an Azure SQL database that is set up to allow Entra ID-based access.
+You want your developers to connect to this database using Microsoft SQL Server Management Studio (SSMS) using their on-premises Entra ID credentials without frequent (minimizing) login prompts.
 Which approach should you adopt?

-- [ ] Azure AD B2C.
+- [ ] Entra ID B2C.
 - [ ] Azure Conditional Access.
-- [x] Active Directory integrated authentication.
+- [x] Entra ID integrated authentication.
-- [ ] Azure AD guest user access.
+- [ ] Entra ID guest user access.
-- [ ] Azure AD token.
+- [ ] Entra ID token.

-Answer: Active Directory integrated authentication allows seamless authentication using on-premises AD credentials.
+Answer: Entra ID integrated authentication allows seamless authentication using on-premises Emtra ID credentials.
-Azure AD B2C is designed for customer identity access, not for on-premises AD integration.
+Entra ID B2C is designed for customer identity access, not for on-premises Emtra ID integration.
-Azure Conditional Access sets access policies but doesn't ensure seamless on-premises AD authentication.
+Azure Conditional Access sets access policies but doesn't ensure seamless on-premises Emtra ID authentication.
-Azure AD guest user access allows external users to access company resources, not related to on-premises AD authentication.
+Entra ID guest user access allows external users to access company resources, not related to on-premises Emtra ID authentication.
-Azure AD token can be used for Azure SQL Database, they would not necessarily reduce the number of authentication prompts.
+Entra ID token can be used for Azure SQL Database, they would not necessarily reduce the number of authentication prompts.

 ---